 Reactivating the Duo mobile app

-This article provides guidance on how to troubleshoot specific issues with the Duo mobile app, mainly related to reactivation of the Duo app on your chosen device.
+This article explains how to troubleshoot specific issues with the Duo mobile app, mainly related to the reactivation of the Duo app on your chosen device.

 Overview: